-Findings: The proposed antennas will be mounted to poles that will project 10 feet above the roofline.
-The poles of the sled mounted antennas will project 6 feet 6 inches above the roofline.
+Findings: The proposed antennas will be pipe mounted onto the roof parapet of the existing building.
+These mounting devices will not exceed the 10 foot maximum.
 This criterion is met.

 12. Abandoned facilities.
 A tower erected to support one or more Federal Communication Commission licensed Radio Frequency Transmission Facilities must be removed from a site if no facility on the tower has been in use for more than six months.